maromato/Imaging_dynamic_mTOR/README.md

 Briefly, olympus Oib files were converted into tiff files for images of individual visual fileds by Image J and python based macro.

-The toolkit for this analysis was described the link below.
+The toolkit for this analysis is availavle in the link below.

 https://github.com/maromato/olympus_oib_tiff_converter.py

 ## Code for QC, Alignment, counting of RNA-seq for Fig 3A and Fig 4G.

-STAR software was used as described elsewhere.
+STAR software was used as described in the link.

 ## Code for RNA-seq analysis for Fig 3A and Fig 4G.

-EdgeR was uses as described elsewhere.
 This is currently underconstuction.

-#3 Code for microarray analysis and survival for Fig 3D&F, S3B-D.
+## Code for microarray analysis and survival for Fig 3D&F, S3B-D.

-Described in the link below.
+The code is available in the link below.

 https://github.com/maromato/humanAML_MTOR